krogank9/Cocos2dx-Sprite-Stitcher/README.md

 ##SpriteStitch class usage:
 1. Initialize a SpriteStitch object from the output of png2stitch:
    `node = SpriteStitch::createFromFolder("level1", true);`
-   First arguement is the folder outputted from png2stitch, second argument is if it has an alpha mask, true/false
+   First argument is the folder outputted from png2stitch, second argument is if it has an alpha mask, true/false

 2. Create ETC1 compressed sprite with alpha:
    `sprite = SpriteStitch::createETCASprite("Sprite.pkm", "Sprite_alpha.pkm");`
-   First arguement is the sprite's pkm image file, the second is the sprite's alpha mask (created with png2etc_a)
+   First argument is the sprite's pkm image file, the second is the sprite's alpha mask (created with png2etc_a)